ahdghazal/farmly/README.md

 In the backend development of our software project, we have implemented the Model-View-Controller (MVC) architecture.
 This approach has helped us create a well-organized and modular structure for our backend codebase.
 The model component is responsible for encapsulating the data and business logic, ensuring proper data handling and manipulation.

-### Frontend Architecture

-In the front-end development of our software project, we have implemented a component-based architecture.
-This approach involves breaking down the user interface into smaller, self-contained components.
-Each component contains its own logic, styles, and functionality, which makes it easier to develop, maintain, and test.
-These components can be reused across different parts of the application, thereby improving efficiency and maintaining design consistency.

 ## Programming Languages, Frameworks, and Other Services

-In the implementation of both the mobile application and the website for this project, Flutter was employed as the frontend framework.
-Flutter is an open-source framework developed and supported by Google, it’s commonly used by developers to build an application’s user interface (UI) for multiple platforms with a single codebase, and also for websites’ frontend development.

 Laravel was our choice for backend development because it's a strong framework that comes with built-in tools for handling web and mobile applications' features for routing, authentication, and database management.
 Laravel's clear syntax and extensive documentation make development faster and improve the quality of the work.
 Plus, there's a large community of Laravel users who share resources and offer support.